steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 > This configuration will be for Android and React-Native

+Let's briefly talk about what software the machine executor *does have* installed as standard that will help us:

+* Ubuntu 14.04
+* Java
+* wget
+* zip/unzip
+* git

+...and to help React Native

+* node v6.10
+* python
+* ruby

-First of all lets select the machine executor, and environment variables we'll use later.
+First of all lets select the machine executor, and environment variables we'll use later, and checkout our project.

 ```yaml
 version: 2